Associate of Applied Science (A.A.S.) Degree

 - Graduation from an accredited high school with a recommended overall grade point average of 2.0 or better; or a GED certificate.

-- Chemistry, Anatomy & Physiology with Lab, English Composition, and College Math requirements must be completed before an application can be submitted; all prerequisites must be completed prior to beginning the program.
+- Chemistry, Anatomy & Physiology with Lab, Microbiology with Lab, and English Composition requirements must be completed before an application can be submitted; all prerequisites must be completed prior to beginning the program.

 - Satisfactory score on the preadmission entrance test.